-If you revoke your consent to all special education services, make this decision very carefully and seek advice before doing so.
-Revoking your full consent means your child will no longer receive any Special Education services.
+If you revoke your consent to all special education services, make this decision very carefully and talk with someone before doing so.
+Revoking your full consent means your child will no longer receive any special education services.
 Your child will NOT have any protections for students with disabilities under the law related to school discipline.
-This also means if later you want Special Education back, you have to start the eligibility process all over again with no guarantees of eligibility.
+This also means if later you want special education back, you have to start the eligibility process all over again with no guarantees of eligibility.

-Alternative Dispute Resolution (ADR)

-These are methods at the local level that are alternatives to formal Due Process.
+Alternative Dispute Resolution (ADR) - These are methods at the local level that are alternatives to formal Due Process.
 ADR methods can include a facilitated IEP, Indepedent Child Advocates, mediation through your local SELPA, or Resolution Panels.

-State Mediation and/or Due Process

-In California, these dispute resolution methods are provided through the State Office of Administrative Hearing.
+STATE Mediation and/or Due Process - In California, these dispute resolution methods are provided through the State Office of Administrative Hearing.
 Lawyers are typically involved.